Where is the Testbed for my Federated Learning Research?: Conclusion

 \section{Conclusion}

 Reproducible and realistic experimentation is necessary for the future growth of distributed AI.
 Despite its research popularity, FL remains mostly confined to simulations, as the effort of deploying FL solutions over heterogeneous edge devices and collecting performance metrics remains insurmountable to most research groups.
-In this paper, we present \colext, an FL experimentation framework and a testbed that allow an arbitrary FL algorithm to be run in a heterogeneous environment and assessed from various performance aspects.
+We presented \colext, an FL experimentation framework and testbed that allows an arbitrary FL algorithm to be run in a heterogeneous environment and assessed from various performance aspects.
 Our testbed already employs over 40 devices and collects a range of metrics, including inference accuracy, detailed energy usage, and CPU/GPU/memory utilization information.
 Nevertheless, we believe that by making \colext publicly available, we will support the organic growth of our testbed so that it addresses the up-to-date needs of FL researchers and practitioners.